Safety Score

 What Changed in Version 3.0

-Safety Score version 3.0 has a more accurate assessment of your future collision risk based on over 26.5 billion miles of driving data.
+Safety Score version 3.0 has improved the assessment of your future collision risk based on over 26.5 billion miles of driving data.
 The key changes from version 2.2 to version 3.0 are:

 Note: Availability of Safety Factors will vary based on your Tesla vehicle’s Infotainment system and Self-Driving hardware.
 Feature availability depends on vehicle configuration, hardware, software version, region, model, vehicle trim and model year.